FrancoisGib/pusu/readme.md

 I'm doing this project mostly to learn proc macros and also because I wanted to make my own event-driven architecture.

-For now, the consumers can receive messages from different topics, and serde deserialize it, the error handling is bad for now but it will be improved.
+For now, producers can send messages to registered consumers, the initialization methods, will be improved in the future.

 [Example](src/bin/main.rs)
 ```rs